DFS-based fast crack pre-detection: Funding

 \section{Funding}

-This research was funded by the German Federal Ministry of Education and Research (BMBF) [grant number 05M20VUA (DAnoBi)] and partially supported by the International Research Center ”Innovation Transportation and Production Systems” of the I-SITE CAP 20-25.
+This research was funded by the Federal Ministry of Research, Technology and Space of Germany (BMFTR) [grant number 05M20VUA (DAnoBi)] and partially supported by the International Research Center ”Innovation Transportation and Production Systems” of the I-SITE CAP 20-25.